 If you continue to do The Work, you may discover, as many people have, that the questioning flows into every aspect of your life, effortlessly undoing the stressful thoughts that keep you from experiencing peace.
 Loving What Is offers everything you need to learn and live this remarkable process, and to find happiness as what Katie calls “a lover of reality.”

+Out of nowhere, like a cool breeze in a marketplace crowded with advice, comes Byron Katie and “The Work.”
 In the midst of a normal life, Katie became increasingly depressed, and over a ten-year period sank further into rage, despair, and thoughts of suicide.
-Then one morning, she woke up in a state of absolute joy, filled with the realization of how her own suffering had en...
+Then o...

 Internationally acclaimed, bestelling author Byron Katie’s most anticipated work since Loving What IsWe live in difficult times, leaving far too many of us suffering from anxiety and depression, fear and anger.
 In her new and most anticipated work since Loving What I...